sparkfun/eng_application/ETC/warm_fuzzy_answers.md

 2. What is your ideal weekly schedule?

 **Since this is a part time job, I would prefer when I am at work for it to be a full day.
 It wouldn't matter to me whether that meant either coming in every other day or the first half of the week.
-I just feel I would be more productive for the time I am there.**
+I just feel I would be more productive with that kind of schedule.**

 3. What is your desired compensation range?
 Range = (least you are comfortable accepting, max you think you are worth)